caoyanfei94/caoyanfei94.github.io/projects.md

     <div class="item__description">
       <p><b>Member</b>.
 With Lei Zhang, Prof. Feng Ju and Prof. Bai Chen. </p>
       <p>@ CMEE, NUAA, Nanjing, 2017</p>
-      <p style ="text-align:justify;">I also assisted in studying tactile sensors in CM.
-The purpose was to measure hardness of soft tissues when surgical instruments like CMs are operated in MIS, to check whether safety can be guaranteed or not.
-In our design, only one piece of lead zirconate titanate (PZT) was used as both an actuator and a sensing element.</p>
+      <p style ="text-align:justify;">In this project, we hoped to develop a novel tactile sensor capable of measuring hardness of soft tissues, so as to provide a detailed sense of touch for surgeons.</p>
+      <p style ="text-align:justify;">We proposed a tactile sensor consisting of a piezoelectric ceramic plate, a spiral metal plate and a probe.
+In this design, only one piece of lead zirconate titanate (PZT) was used as both an actuator and a sensing element; a spiral metal plate was designed to reduce the resonant frequency of the sensor as as to restrict the impact brought by the effective mass of tissue.
+The concept structure and working principle of the proposed sensor were explained.
+FEM analyses including static structural analysis, modal analysis and harmonic response analysis were carried out to verify the feasibility of the sensor.
+Finally, A prototype and corresponding experimental system were established to further validate this feasibility.
+The experimental results ended up having a good agreement with the simulation results so as to assure this sensor's superb ability of lump detection.</p>
+      <p style ="text-align:justify;">This study has been published in <b><i>Sensors and Actuators A: Physical</i></b>.</p>
       <p>
         <a class="button button--secondary button--pill" href="https://doi.org/10.1016/j.sna.2017.09.012" target="_blank" rel="noopener noreferrer">DOI</a>
       </p>